Some Asian govts tighten airport controls on bird flu fears

 However, most Asian airlines said they had not experienced a noticeable change in bookings to China.

-Raj Tanta-Nanta, a vice-president for investor relations at Thai Airways International (THAI.BK), said the number of passengers to destinations in China had declined slightly but the national carrier had not canceled flights to China.
+Raj Tanta-Nanta, a vice-president for investor relations at Thai Airways International, said the number of passengers to destinations in China had declined slightly but the national carrier had not canceled flights to China.

 "We're not cancelling flights and that may be because we fly to Yunnan, which has not faced bird flu disease," Chief Executive Tassapon Bijleveld told Reuters.